sashinpivotal/dsa-java-review-doc/README.md

     methods to the *SalariedEmployee* class
     - double monthlySalary;

-  - Add "getEmployeeInfo(..)" method to the *SalariedEmployee* class overriding "getEmployeeInfo(..)" method of the parent class
-    - It should return something like
-      "name = Mike, hireDate = 2020-02-03, monthlySalary = 2000.0"

   - Add the following fields and appropriate accessor methods to the *HourlyEmployee* class
     - int hoursWorkedPerMonth;
     - double hourlyRate;

-  - Add "getEmployeeInfo(..)" method to the *HourlyEmployee* class overriding "getEmployeeInfo(..)" method of the parent class
-    - It should return something like
-      "name = Mike, hireDate = 2020-02-03, monthlyIncome = 2000.0"

 - Refactor *HRClient* class
   - Create one *SalariedEmployee* object and one *HourlyEmployee* object replacing *Employee* objects and
-  - Invoke *getEmployeeInfo* method of these objects

 - Create *Department* class under the *com.hr.personnel* package with the following fields: